uma-pi1/kge/README.md

 For other score functions (score_sp, score_po, score_so, score_spo) see [KgeModel](kge/model/kge_model.py#L455).

 ## Known issues
-- Filtering of positive samples when training with `train.type=negative_sampling` can be slow.
-We are currently working on a more efficient implementation.

 ## Other KGE frameworks and KGE implementations